Sami-115667/LU_Hackathon_Zero_XP/README.md

 # Zero_Xp_LU_Hackathon
+Presented by Leading University,Sylhet
 # Expertise Connector Android App

-The Expertise Connector Android app is a platform that facilitates the connection between expertise consultant teachers, expertise categories, and students.
-It allows students to find and connect with teachers who possess expertise in specific categories, enhancing the learning experience.
+The Expertise Connector Android application serves as a robust platform that seamlessly bridges the gap between proficient and knowledgeable teachers, a diverse spectrum of expertise categories, and inquisitive students.
+This powerful tool empowers students to effortlessly seek out and establish connections with educators who possess profound expertise in specific academic domains, thereby enhancing and enriching their educational journey.

 ## Table of Contents
 - [Note](#note)